MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/images.md

 ## Icons

-See the [iOS Working with Images](~/ios/app-fundamentals/images-icons/index.md), [Google Iconography](https://developer.android.com/design/style/iconography.html), and [Guidelines for tile and icon assets](/windows/uwp/controls-and-patterns/tiles-and-notifications-app-assets/) for more information on creating these application resources.
+See the [iOS Working with Images](~/ios/app-fundamentals/images-icons/index.md), [Google Iconography](https://developer.android.com/design/style/iconography.html), and [UWP Guidelines for tile and icon assets](/windows/uwp/controls-and-patterns/tiles-and-notifications-app-assets/) for more information on creating these application resources.

 In addition, font icons can be displayed by the [`Image`](xref:Xamarin.Forms.Image) view by specifying the font icon data in a `FontImageSource` object.
 For more information, see [Display font icons](~/xamarin-forms/user-interface/text/fonts.md#display-font-icons) in the [Fonts](~/xamarin-forms/user-interface/text/fonts.md) guide.